Bankruptcy of Lehman Brothers: Rise of mortgage origination (1997–2006)

-Lehman had morphed into a real estate hedge fund disguised as an investment bank.
-By 2008, Lehman had assets of $680 billion supported by only $22.5 billion of firm capital.
+Lehman had morphed into a real estate hedge fund disguised as an investment bank.:135 By 2008, Lehman had assets of $680 billion supported by only $22.5 billion of firm capital.
 From an equity position, its risky commercial real estate holdings were thirty times greater than capital.
 In such a highly leveraged structure, a three- to five-percent decline in real estate values would wipe out all capital.

 Exposure to the mortgage market

-Lehman borrowed significant amounts to fund its investing in the years leading to its bankruptcy in 2008, an intricate process known as leveraging or gearing.
+Lehman borrowed significant amounts to fund its investing in the years leading to its bankruptcy in 2008, a process known as leveraging or gearing.
 A significant portion of this investment was in housing-related assets, making it vulnerable to a downturn in that market.
 One measure of this risk-taking was its leverage ratio, a measure of the ratio of assets to owners equity, which increased from approximately 24:1 in 2003 to 31:1 by 2007.
 While generating tremendous profits during the boom, this vulnerable position meant that just a 3–4% decline in the value of its assets would entirely eliminate its book value of equity.
 Investment banks such as Lehman were not subject to the same regulations applied to depository banks to restrict their risk-taking.

 In August 2007, Lehman closed its subprime lender, BNC Mortgage, eliminating 1,200 positions in 23 locations, and took a $25-million after-tax charge and a $27-million reduction in goodwill.
 The firm said that poor market conditions in the mortgage space "necessitated a substantial reduction in its resources and capacity in the subprime space".